shyamshankarhr/fifa-quarto/README.md

 5. The report is generated as FifaWage.html

+### Sample Output

+A sample output of the analysis is shown [here](https://htmlpreview.github.io/?https://github.com/shyamshankarhr/fifa-quarto/blob/master/sample_output/FifaWage.html).
+This file is also kept in sample_output folder.

 ## Reproducibility

-The report is not hard-coded, but generated based on the data files, and analysis results.
-The generated output file (FifaWage.html) will be similar to html report in sample_output folder (if the R-version is consistent).
+The goal of the project is to be able to reproduce the analysis results, using Quarto.
+The report is not hard-coded but generated based on the data files, and analysis results.
+The generated output file (FifaWage.html) will be similar to [sample output](https://htmlpreview.github.io/?https://github.com/shyamshankarhr/fifa-quarto/blob/master/sample_output/FifaWage.html) if the R-version is consistent.
 This shows the ability of Quarto to reproduce dynamic Data Analysis reports.